 Among the various examples in Cerberon is this gem: When George and Cerberon are discussing what to do with the bodies of two highwaymen they had just killed, Cerberon asks, "Shouldn't we bury them?" to which George replies, "No. Leave them for the carrion birds.
 Maybe they can carry their wretched souls up to Heaven."
 Later on, they meet a family of skraad, human-sized intelligent avian carrion birdswho can lead lost spirits on to their afterlife.
 In an interesting Call Back to George's foreshadowing statement, one of the skraad tells another character, "There is nothing in the sky for the soul.
 It returns to the Source and the body nourishes more life."

-The Dresden Files foreshadows the death of Harry Dresden in multiple books.
+Multiple books foreshadow the death of Harry Dresden.
 Prominent examples include, Quintus Cassius's death curse: "DIE ALONE!", and the tombstone Harry was given as a threat by Bianca.
-It's epitaph: He died doing the right thing.
+Its epitaph: He died doing the right thing.
 It's not wrong.

 Early in Aunt Dimity Goes West, Bill marshals many arguments to convince Lori to vacation in Colorado with the boys and Annelise; among them, he cites the many wonderful activities available to the boys and says, "They'll have a tale or two to tell their friends when they start school in the fall, that's for sure."
 Yes, and some of those tales will prove more exciting than even he bargained for—so exciting that they prompt the school's headmistress to summon Bill and Lori for a conference early in Aunt Dimity Vampire Hunter.